 The money that was previously set aside as a tax provision can therefore be paid back to the eligible member when they transfer from a QSuper Accumulation/Transition to Retirement Income account to a standard QSuper Income account.
 The amount paid back to the member is known as the Transfer Bonus.

 The investment options you’re invested in affect the amount of bonus you may receive as some assets attract a higher bonus than others.
 Any money in the Cash and Diversified Bonds investment options will not qualify for the transfer bonus.
 Money invested in QSuper Self Invest also does not qualify for the Transfer Bonus because you’re already benefiting from the ability to move your assets across to a standard QSuper Income account without having to pay capital gains tax.

 Overall, the Transfer Bonus calculation takes into account each individual eligible member’s personal investment history.
 Some variables included in the calculation of the Transfer Bonus are:

-It’s important to note that as the calculation is historically based, if you haven’t been a member of QSuper for more than two months, your amount will be zero.
+As the calculation is historically based, if you haven’t been a member of QSuper for more than two months, your Transfer Bonus amount will be zero.